revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-47. Write a SQL query that will give the details of those students, from student table, who comes from NY, Florida and Alaska state and who are from 9th, 10th, 11th and 12th class.
+47. Write a SQL query that will give the details of those students, from the student table, who comes from NY, Florida and Alaska state and who are from 9th, 10th, 11th and 12th class.

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)